 This is amply explained by the fact that the robotic factories that created virtually all of the robots we've met, being forced (due to damage sustained during the initial colonization) to use the Bowman Adaptive Neuronic Network, originally designed to 'uplift' animal species.
 Resultingly, the robots become smarter as they get older... regardless of their designed purpose.

 This runs into some serious civil rights issues, because many government officials view robots and artificial intelligences of any kind, including animals uplifted using the BANN, to be property as a function of their artificiality, yet most such entities are far better equipped mentally than even most humans (and certainly all the government officials the comic presents) to argue as to why that's not the case.

-Justified with Schlock Mercenary's Lota, a robot designed for load-lifting- and built from the remains of a destroyed flying tank.
+Justified with Schlock Mercenary's Lota, a robot designed for load-lifting.
+He was built under a time crunch, so they based him on a handy existing machine with plenty of generator capacity to spare- the hulk of a destroyed flying tank.
 This explains the guns...

 The Muses, clanks created to inspire and teach, are another example.
 It makes a bit of sense that the Muse of Protection would be able to fight.
 It makes less sense that the Muse of Dance is equipped with the ability to emit enough electricity to kill a man.

 Warbot from Warbot In Accounting is a decommissioned weapon of mass destruction that was given a job at an accounting firm.

 Kat is in the process of invoking this trope for Robot.
 The body she made for him is that of a super-fast parkour ninja but it's merely a temporary one "cobbled together from spare parts" while she works on one that's even more ridiculous.
 And Robot doesn't even have a purpose to be designed for, so Kat is doing this entirely to make him maximally awesome.